- Military Life Cycle

 In the military, stress happens – and that’s not always a bad thing.
-We normally think of stress as something negative, but stress is actually anything that causes physical or emotional tension.
+We typically think of stress as something negative, but stress is actually anything that causes physical or emotional tension.

 Deployment Support for Spouses